frimelle/YouTubeImporter/README.md

 Submodule for Shark (SharedKnowledge)

 The YouTubeImporter is an extension to the SharedKnowledge (Shark) Framework.
 It's possible to import Videos, Channels and Playlist from YouTube in the semantic database of Shark.
-We decided to not build a pure importer except for our the ExampleUsage.
+We decided to not build a pure importer except for the ExampleUsage.
 The idea is, that it's possible to build a huge net of videos, channels and playlist.
-So it's possible to

 It's necessary to get an API key for the requests to the YouTube api.

 # YouTube in Shark

 We decided to have three possible context points, that are interconnected: the Video, the Playlist and the Channel.
-Following is the description how those are transformed into ContextPoints and imported into a Shark knowledgebase.
-Fitting the Sharkstructure to what we get from Youtube happens in the YouTubeKnowledgeBase.
-There the context coordinates are written into a shark knowledge base that is passed to the YouTubeKnowledgebase.
+Following is the description how these are transformed into ContextPoints and imported into a Shark knowledgebase.
+Fitting the Shark structure to what we get from Youtube happens in the YouTubeKnowledgeBase.
+There, the context coordinates are written into a shark knowledge base that is passed to the YouTubeKnowledgebase.
 Due to having to convert the parameter from YouTube three times, we decided we wanted to do the calculating in a different place.
 In the SharkImporter, the semantic tags can be filled with YouTube videos, channels and playlists.
-This is also where the mapping of the results from the YouTube api gets fitted with the structure of Shark.
+This is also where the mapping of the results from the YouTube api get fitted with the structure of Shark.
 Even though there are three different context points, they are comparable in their structure.

 ## Common Structure